FrancisCrickInstitute/CBIAS_napari_workshop_2025/README.md

 #### 15:00 – 15:30 - Coffee break
 #### 15:30 – 17:30 - First steps to customise napari GUI (hands-on session):
-  * Introduction to Jupyter notebooks for bioimage analisis with python (Rocco D’Antuono) Create and environment with Jupyter lab to execute python notebooks, with the following commands
+  * Introduction to Jupyter notebooks for bioimage analisis with python (Sara Salgueiro Torres) Create and environment with Jupyter lab to execute python notebooks, with the following commands
   ```
   conda create -n cbias2024-jupyter-env python=3.10